 - For-profit projects;

 - Shooting range fees and clay targets;

 - Annual field days or festivals;

-- Trail development, equipment or maintenance; and
+- Trail or nature area purchase, development, equipment or maintenance (related planning and training are eligible); and

 The DNR extends its thanks to the Connecticut Department of Environmental Protection for the use of "No Child Left Inside."